Graph Clustering with Graph Neural Networks: Related Work

-We summarize mainstream graph pooling methods in Table~\ref{tbl:related-work} in terms of six desirable properties related to their clustering capabilities: \begin{itemize}[leftmargin=0.2cm,itemindent=.3cm,labelwidth=\itemindent,labelsep=0cm,align=left,topsep=0pt,itemsep=-1ex,partopsep=0ex,parsep=1ex] \item \textbf{Trainable.} End-to-end training allows to capture both graph structure and node features. \item \textbf{Unsupervised} training is a desirable setting for clustering models.
-Works on \emph{supervised} graph clustering~\cite{yang2019,wang2019cvpr} are outside of the scope of this work. \item \textbf{Sparse.} As graphs in the real-world vary in size and sparsity, methods can not be limited by a $\bigO(n^2)$ link prediction objectives, like DiffPool~\cite{ying2018}, or computing $\mA^2$, like top-k pooling methods~\cite{gao2019,lee2019} . \item \textbf{Node aggregation} is crucial for our interpretation of graph pooling in terms of graph clustering.
-Both Top-k~\cite{gao2019} and SAG pooling~\cite{lee2019} only sparsify the graph and do not reduce the nodeset. \item \textbf{Soft assignments} allow for more flexibility reasoning about the interactions of clusters. \item \textbf{Stable} -- the method should be stable in terms of the graph structure.
-DiffPool~\cite{ying2018} is not stable in terms of graph sparsity, while MinCutPool~\cite{bianchi2020} can not deal with uneven degree distribution. \end{itemize}
+We summarize mainstream graph pooling methods in Table~\ref{tbl:related-work} in terms of seven desirable properties related to their clustering capabilities:

+\begin{itemize}[leftmargin=0.2cm,itemindent=.3cm,labelwidth=\itemindent,labelsep=0cm,align=left,topsep=0pt,itemsep=-1ex,partopsep=0ex,parsep=1ex] \item \textbf{End-to-end training} allows to capture both graph structure and node features.
+All of AGC~\citep{zhang2019attributed}, DAEGC~\citep{wang2019attributed}, and SDCN~\citep{bo2020structural} use k-means to initialize the model, prohibiting end-to-end learning. \item \textbf{Unsupervised} training is a desirable setting for clustering models.
+Works on \textit{supervised} graph clustering~\citep{yang2019,wang2019cvpr} are outside of our scope. \item \textbf{Node aggregation} is crucial for our interpretation of graph pooling in terms of clustering.
+Both Top-k and SAG pooling only sparsify the graph and do not reduce the nodeset. \item \textbf{Sparse.} As graphs in the real-world vary in size and sparsity, methods cannot be limited by an $\bigO(n^2)$ link prediction objectives, like DiffPool~\citep{ying2018}, or computing $\mA^t$, like top-k pooling methods~\citep{gao2019,lee2019} or AGC and DAEGC.
+The gradients of NOCD~\citep{shchur2019overlapping} are quadratic in the number of nodes; however, subsampling is solved to attain desirable subquadratic scalability. \item \textbf{Soft assignments} allow for more flexible reasoning about the interactions of clusters. \item \textbf{Stable} -- the method should be stable in terms of the graph structure.
+DiffPool, AGC, DAEGC, and SDCN change their performance significantly as the graph becomes more sparse, and MinCutPool \ant{fails to converge on power-law graphs.} \end{itemize}

+We additionally analyze the computational complexity of the methods.
+Generally, non-sparse methods, for instance DiffPool, AGC, and DAEGC can not scale to large graphs, since their complexity is at least quadratic.
+Some methods, like NOCD, top-k pooling, and SAG subsample the quadratic terms in their objectives/optimizations to attain desirable scalability.
+We analyze the complexity of \thiswork in Section~\ref{ssec:dmon}. \thiswork maintains best-in-class scalability without sacrificing any information to subsampling.